Women's National Basketball Association: Bringing "Paul Ball" to the WNBA (2007–2009)

 In December 2006, the Charlotte Bobcats organization announced it would no longer operate the Charlotte Sting.
 Soon after, the WNBA announced that the Sting would not operate for 2007.
 A dispersal draft was held on January 8, 2007.
-Teams selected in inverse order of their 2006 records; Chicago received the first pick.
+Teams selected in inverse order of their 2006 records with the Chicago Sky receiving the first pick.

-Former Los Angeles Lakers championship coach Paul Westhead was named head coach of the Phoenix Mercury on October 11, 2005, bringing his up-tempo style of play to the WNBA.
+Former Los Angeles Lakers championship coach, Paul Westhead, was named head coach of the Phoenix Mercury on October 11, 2005, bringing his up-tempo style of play to the WNBA.
 This fast-paced offense was perfect for his team, especially after the league shortened the shot clock from 30 seconds to 24 seconds in 2006.
 Much like the early Houston Comets championship teams, the Phoenix Mercury had risen to prominence led by their own "Big Three" of Cappie Pondexter, Diana Taurasi, and Penny Taylor.

-The Mercury was well-suited for the fast offense behind these three players.
-Phoenix averaged a league-record 88.97 points per game in 2007; teams could not keep up with the new style of play, and the Mercury were propelled into first place in the Western Conference.
-Facing the reigning champion Detroit Shock, the Mercury imposed their high-scoring offense with hopes of capturing their first title in franchise history.
-Averaging 93.2 points per game in the Finals series, the Mercury beat Detroit on their home floor in front of 22,076 fans in game five to claim their first-ever WNBA title.
+The Mercury were well-suited for the fast offense driven by their three stars.
+Phoenix averaged a league-record 88.97 points per game in 2007.
+Other teams could not keep up with their new style of play, and the Mercury were propelled into first place in the Western Conference.
+Facing the reigning champions, the Detroit Shock, the Mercury imposed their high-scoring offense with hopes of capturing their first title in franchise history.
+Averaging 93.2 points per game in the 2007 Finals, the Mercury beat Detroit on their home floor in front of 22,076 fans in game five to claim their first-ever WNBA title.